FAC9/v-inspired/README.md

 This application allows volunteers to sign in and out of volunteering events by scanning a Yoti QR code.

-When they sign out the application tells them how long they have been volunteering for.
+When they sign out, the application tells them how long their volunteering session was.

 ## Why?